 While it doesn’t go along the Strip, you will get great views of some Strip casino/hotels while flying above the restaurants, bars and shops below you.

-The attraction is open from 4 PM to 10 PM on Mondays and Thursdays – Sundays.
+The attraction is open from 2 PM to Ten PM on Monday, and Thursdays through Sundays.
 (Closed Tuesday and Wednesdays).

 Just a mile west of the Strip, (and across from the Palms Hotel & Casino), the Rio All-Suites Hotel & Casino has what’s called the Rio Zipline (formerly called the “Voodoo Zipline”).